 If you suspect that a friend or family member has a drug problem, here are a few things you can do:

 Speak up.
 Talk to the person about your concerns, and offer your help and support without being judgmental.
 The earlier addiction is treated, the better.
 Don’t wait for your loved one to hit rock bottom!
-List specific examples of your loved one’s behaviour that have you worried and urge them to seek help.
+List specific examples of your loved one’s behavior that have you worried and urge them to seek help.

 Take care of yourself.
 Stay safe.
 Don’t put yourself in dangerous situations.
 Don’t get so caught up in someone else’s drug problem that you neglect your own needs.
 Make sure you have people you can talk to and lean on for support.